hashsequence/goNotes/goConcurrencyNotes/README.md

 	}()
 	goroutineRunning.Wait()
 }
-//3 Here we set a handler for when the mouse button is raised.
-It in turn calls Broadcast on the
-//Clicked Cond to let all handlers know that the mouse button has been clicked (a more robust
-//implementation would first check that it had been depressed).

 //3 Here we create a WaitGroup .
 This is done only to ensure our program doesn’t exit before our writes
 //to stdout occur.